The Devil's Law Case: Synopsis

 Because of the will, Romelio has another reason to wish Contarino dead.
 Masquerading as a Jew, Romelio goes to see Contarino, and talks his way past the two surgeons who treat the wounded man; but they are suspicious, and surreptitiously keep watch.
 Romelio stabs Contarino along the track of his existing wound; the two surgeons catch him in the act, forcing Romelio to reveal himself and buy their silence.
 The surgeons had despaired of their patient's recovery – but Romelio's intervention has allowed the "congeal'd blood" and "putrefaction" to flow from the infected wound, and Contarino begins to recover.

 Romelio thinks he has killed the man, however, and tells his sister so.
 He has a plot that needs Jolenta's co-operation.
 She is Contarino's heiress via his will; Romelio can make Jolenta Ercole's heiress too, if he can claim that she bears his child.
 The child would be legitimate under their precontract of marriage.
 Romelio has seduced and impregnated a "beauteuous nun," a member of the Order of Saint Clare; Romelio wants to pass off his coming bastard as Jolenta's.
 Jolenta, testing how far her brother will go, tells him that she is pregnant with Contarino's child; Romelio accepts this, and suggests that when the time comes they can claim she's had twins.
 Jolenta informs her brother that she is not really pregnant; she vents her Websterian contempt of him and all mankind.
 Romelio is unfazed; he plots ahead to pack her off to a nunnery after the baby's birth, and to send the two surgeons to the Indies to keep them from blackmailing him.

 In a long soliloquy, Leonora expresses her disgust at her son, and reveals her scheme to punish and ruin him.
-With the loss of his ships, Romelio is now dependent upon his family estates for income; Leonora challenges his right to them, by claiming in a court of law that he is a bastard and not her husband's son.
-(This is the law case of the title, based on an actual case that occurred in Spain in 1610.)
+With the loss of his ships, Romelio is now dependent upon his family estates for income; Leonora challenges his right to them, by claiming in a court of law that he is a bastard and not her husband's son (the law case of the title, based on an actual case that occurred in Spain in 1610).
 In front of the judge Crispiano, she claims that she had an affair with a family friend while her husband was away.
 Winifred supports her mistress's story – which has a fatal flaw: the family friend who is the alleged father of the bastard Romelio is Crispiano.
 The judge steps down from the bench, hands the case over to Ariosto, and reveals his disguise.
 Her falsehood exposed, Leonora expresses the intention of retiring to the religious life.